Skip to main content Site Map

 Donations are invited from:

-• pregnancies affected by pre-eclampsia and/or small for gestational age babies
+• pregnancies affected by pre-eclampsia and/or small-for-gestational-age babies

 • healthy women (no form of Diabetes) having healthy babies up to 40 weeks (control)